k-ta-yamada/renc/README.md

 # Renc

-recurse encoding for Hash and Array.
+recursive encode for Hash and Array.

 ## Installation